About child sponsorship

 It’s easy to become a sponsor

-Simply visit our child sponsorship page and click the sponsor online button.
-Then fill in your details and specify any special instructions you would like us to know about.
-Once we have received your completed form, we will send you details in 3-4 weeks about your sponsored child.
+Click here to sponsor online.
+Fill in your details and specify any special instructions you would like us to know about.
+Once we have received your completed form, we will send you details of your sponsored child in 3-4 weeks.
+Or learn more about sponsorship before you begin.

-There is some discussion in the media from time to time about whether child sponsorship is the best way to help children in poorer countries.
-Part of the problem is that different charities call child sponsorship different things.
-What we consider child sponsorship is a little different from some other charities.
+Sometimes there is discussion in the media about whether child sponsorship is the best way to help children in developing countries.
 Below is an in-depth look at some common child sponsorship criticisms and our responses:

 We are not a general poverty relief charity.
-General poverty relief charities are very good things, but we have a specialised mission concentrating on children who are all alone without anyone to care for them.
+General poverty relief charities are very good things, but we have a specialised approach concentrating on lone children without anyone to care for them.

-If you sponsor with SOS Children you are primarily paying for your sponsored child to have a home and family in an SOS Children's Village.
-On average, an SOS Children's Village also supports around ten children in the community for each child who lives in the village (e.g. through providing a school, medical care and a local nurse supporting child-headed families affected by AIDS in the nearby area).
+If you sponsor with SOS Children's Villages you are primarily paying for your sponsored child to have a home and family in an SOS Children's Village.
+On average, an SOS Children's Village also supports around ten children in the community for each child who lives in the Village (e.g. through providing a school, medical care and a local nurse supporting child-headed families affected by AIDS in the nearby area).

 The children whom we take in have lost their parents and have no family to care for them.
-In circumstances where children feel alone and unloved, we believe that sponsorship is actually positive rather than degrading for the child to feel there is someone somewhere taking an interest in them.
-We encourage contact between sponsors and children.
-With our special mission to children who have lost their parents, sponsorship is a positive thing.
+In circumstances where children feel alone and unloved, we believe that sponsorship is actually positive rather than degrading to the child since they know there is someone somewhere taking an interest in them.

-We agree and we would not do this.
-We do not post "available to sponsor" pictures.
-Fundraising would be much easier if we broadcast tales of children's misery but we do not give out children's details publicly, and avoid publishing identifiable photographs and names of children unless we have genuine permission to do so (for example in some instances from the child themselves once they have grown up).
+We agree, and do not do this.
+We do not give out children's details publicly, and avoid publishing identifiable photographs and names of children unless we have genuine permission to do so (for example in some instances from the child themselves once they have grown up).
 Sponsors get the details of the children they support but they are not given permission to publish these.
 We do not post “available to sponsor” pictures.